-The Chase Ink Business Cash card is often mentioned in the credit card community.
+The Chase Ink Business Cash® Credit Card is often mentioned in the credit card community.
 Why?
-Because most business cards come with annual fees and Chase Ink is one of the select few that doesn’t have one.
+Because most business cards come with annual fees and the Chase Ink is a no-annual-fee card so businesses can save up a lot on expenses while earning cashback at the same time.

-Chase Ink allows you to earn cashback on expenses like office supplies, internet, cable, ride-hailing services, gas stations, and restaurants.
+It’s one of those small business cards that lets you earn cashback on expenses like office supplies, internet, cable, ride-hailing services, gas stations, and restaurants.
 With ZERO annual fees and maximum point earnings at 5%, it is no doubt one of the best starter credit cards for business owners.

 Chase Ink Business Cash Card Points System

-The Chase Ink Business Cash card has two cashback categories: 5% and 2 %.
+The Chase Ink Business Cash® Credit Card has two cashback categories: 5% and 2%.
 Each category has a maximum spend of $25,000, and once you reach the threshold, cashback rates will be 1% for all purchases.

 The 5% cashback categories include: